NZ COVID Tracer: 2020

 On 12 June, Stuff reported that many businesses were finding the app clunky to use and had to rely upon secondary apps.
 A poll conducted on Neighbourly found that less than 37% of respondents had downloaded the COVID Tracer app due to privacy concerns, lack of access to a smartphone, and confusion about how to use it.
 By 17 June, the Ministry of Health reported that 562,000 people had registered with the COVID Tracer app.
 56,552 posters displaying the official QR codes had been created.
-There have been 1,035,154 poster scans to date.
+As June 2020, there had been 1,035,154 poster scans.

 The Ministry of Health released a new version of the app on 30 July 2020 that could be used on phones running Android 6 or iOS 11.
 Additionally, the update added the ability for users to manually enter location data for places they visit that do not have a QR code displayed.

 It became compulsory for businesses to display the official QR codes at their doors or reception areas from noon 19 August.
 By 18 August, more than 234,000 QR posters had been generated but not all clinics and retirement villages had displayed them.
 From 11:59 pm on 3 September, it became compulsory for all public transport providers, including buses, trains, ferries, ride-share vehicles and train operators, to provide the QR codes for passengers to use.

 On 23 November 2020, the Ministry of Health released an update to the app that would no longer require users to sign up for an account or set a password.
 Existing users will also no longer be required to periodically sign in.
 The dashboard user interface was also improved to make the layout and navigation simpler.

-As of 25 November, there are 2,381,200 registered users.
+As of 25 November, there were 2,381,200 registered users.

 On 10 December, the COVID Tracer app received an update that would allow contact tracing via Bluetooth.
 At the same time, the app's source code was released on GitHub.

 2021

-On 30 January, the Ministry of Health recommended that people with an Android 5 device use the similar Rippl app, as NZ COVID Tracer does not work on Android 5.
+On 30 January, the Ministry of Health recommended that people with an Android 5 device use the similar Rippl app, as NZ COVID Tracer did not work on Android 5.

 By 8 February 2021, the Health Minister reported that the COVID Tracer app had 2,559,151 users following a Government plea for New Zealanders to keep scanning over summer in order to avoid another outbreak.
 In addition, there were a total of 173,583,645 poster scans and users have created 7,100,714 manual diary entries.

 On 22 August, the Government announced that record-keeping including scanning with the COVID Tracer app or manual signing will now be mandatory for most events and businesses at all alert levels in response to the detection of the Delta variant on 17 August 2021.

 Following the delta outbreak in August 2021, it was noted that the Bluetooth tracking feature was being used sparsely by government contact tracers.